PowerShell/vscode-powershell/docs/troubleshooting.md

 ## Known Issues in the Extension

+- If you are running the Preview version "PowerShell Preview" side-by-side with the stable version "PowerShell" you will experience performance and debug issues.
+  This is expected until VSCode offers extension channels - [vscode#15756](https://github.com/Microsoft/vscode/issues/15756)
+  - You MUST [DISABLE](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension) one of them for the best performance.
+    Docs on how to disable an extension can be found [here](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)
 - Highlighting/completions/command history don't work as I expect in the Integrated Console - [#535]
   - The Integrated Console implements a [custom host]